 We are committed to recruiting a rich pool of diverse candidates for open roles.
-We participate in and sponsor recruitment events focused on diversity, including those for individuals with disabilities, LGBTQ+, veterans and more.
-We work with leading organizations and institutions—including Circa, Divergence Academy, Hispanic chambers of commerce, women’s professional networks and others—that promote and support the development of talent from underrepresented groups.
+We participate in, and sponsor recruitment events focused on diversity, including those for individuals with disabilities, LGBTQ+, veterans and more.
+We work with leading organizations and institutions—including Circa, Diversityjobs.com, Divergence Academy, Hispanic chambers of commerce, women’s professional networks and others—that promote and support talent development from underrepresented groups.

-As positions open across the organization, our recruiting team seeks to present hiring managers with a slate of candidates that is at least 30% diverse.
+As positions open across the organization, our recruiting team seeks to present hiring managers with a slate of at least 30% diverse candidates.
 All managers are assigned training on recognizing and mitigating unconscious bias.

-The company’s early career program—the Accelerated Career Track (ACT)—attracts high-potential college graduates, assists with their transition from college to professional working life and jump-starts their career with BOK Financial.
+The company’s early career program—the Accelerated Career Track (ACT)—attracts high-potential college graduates, assists with transitioning from college to professional working life and jump-starts their career with BOK Financial.
 This program includes a rotational development program and a summer internship program.
-With an increased emphasis on recruiting from HBCUs and smaller institutions, we have significantly improved the diversity of recent ACT and intern classes, with the 2021 ACT class comprising 42% people of color, compared to 11% just five years ago.
+With an increased emphasis on recruiting from a wider pool of institutions, we have significantly improved the diversity of recent ACT and intern classes, with the 2022 ACT class comprising 35% people of color, compared to 12% 10 years ago.

 Training and Development

 Recognizing and developing the talent within our workforce helps ensure employees at all levels experience meaningful career journeys.
 Learning opportunities are identified through a formalized intake framework focused on capability, performance and intended outcomes of the course.
 All learning opportunities are evaluated for effectiveness by the employee and their manager, assessing the level of knowledge gained, application of concepts on the job and impact of the learning to the organization.

 We provide learning opportunities that allow employees to deepen their understanding of diverse skills and knowledge.
 The company uses four distinct strategies to accomplish this, including: